 | WiFi |

 |Canon G1 X Mark II||Y||stereo||mono||-||-||mini||2.0||Y||Y||-|

 It is notable that the G1X Mark II offers wifi support, while the E-P1 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 So how do things add up?
 Which of the two cameras – the Canon G1 X Mark II or the Olympus E-P1 – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.